zafarRehan/licence_plate_detection/README.md

 <h2>Contents</h2>

+<h3>1. exported-model:</h3>
-<h3>exported-model:</h3> This folder contains the trained model that we got as the result from <a src="https://github.com/zafarRehan/tensorflow_transfer_learning">tensorflow_transfer_learning</a>
+This folder contains the trained model that we got as the result from <a src="https://github.com/zafarRehan/tensorflow_transfer_learning">tensorflow_transfer_learning</a>

+<h3>2. models:</h3>
-models: &emsp; &emsp; &emsp; &emsp;This folder is the official Tensorflow's models library https://github.com/tensorflow/models which is needed for custom training a tensorflow model and in this case loading the custom trained model.
+This folder is the official Tensorflow's models library https://github.com/tensorflow/models which is needed for custom training a tensorflow model and in this case loading the custom trained model.
 This repo also has cool drawing functionalities which I used for drawing the bounding boxes over image.

+<h3>3. custom.pbtxt:</h3>
-custom.pbtxt          This file contains the class labels and is the same file used while training the model.
+This file contains the class labels and is the same file used while training the model.

+<h3>4. detect.py:</h3>
-detect.py             The python file which consists the code to  1.
-Load Model
+The python file which consists the code to</br>
+1. Load Model</br>
-                                                                  2. Detect Licences
+2. Detect Licences</br>
 3. Draw the output over image